WKDN (AM): Back to golden oldies

-On September 1, 2004, due to declining advertising, WPEN dropped Adult Standards abruptly in favor of returning to oldies, playing only music from 1954-1965.
+On September 1, 2004, due to declining advertising, WPEN dropped Adult Standards abruptly in favor of returning to oldies, playing only music from 1954 to 1965.
 Some of the airstaff remained.
 Jim Nettleton and Christy Springfield came over from WOGL later that year.
 WOGL had moved away from pre-1964 oldies, and Greater Media sought to win away listeners who preferred music of that era.
-Artists featured on WPEN included Sam Cooke, Elvis Presley, Billy Stewart, Bill Haley, Fats Domino, Ricky Nelson, Billy & The Essentials, Marvelettes, Everly Brothers, Jerry Butler, Beach Boys, The Four Seasons, Jackie Wilson, Bobby Vee, and others.
+Artists featured on WPEN included Sam Cooke, Elvis Presley, Billy Stewart, Bill Haley, Fats Domino, Ricky Nelson, Marvelettes, Everly Brothers, Jerry Butler, Beach Boys, The Four Seasons, Jackie Wilson, Bobby Vee, and others.

 Unfortunately, ratings declined even more.
 The station also continued its paid programming during the day on Saturdays and Sundays.
 There were plans to end these infomercials and specialty talk shows once advertising grew, but this never happened.
 By November 2004, WPEN began to add more late 1960s music by the Beatles, Four Tops, The 5th Dimension, Young Rascals, The Hollies, along with many one hit wonders.
 The station also added a lot of '60s Philadelphia-based soul.
 The station's long-awaited signal upgrade partially became reality in 2005, as its nighttime power was increased from 5,000 to 21,000 watts and the Montgomery County towers of daytimer WWDB became WPEN's new nighttime transmitter site.
 The station began to gain some ratings, but the growth was not fast enough.